 - Bone thinning

-The ring can also be used to control how often and when you have your period.
-If it is used on a continuous period (no monthly breaks) it can eliminate periods.
+The ring can also be used to control when you have your period.
+If used continuously, with no monthly break, it can eliminate your period.

 What Are the Disadvantages?